Graylog2/graylog2-server/UPGRADING.md

 ### Trusted Header Authentication restricted to initial session creation

 Trusted Header Authentication can now only be used to authenticate HTTP requests required to establish an initial Graylog session in an SSO scenario.
+Effectively, this means that only API endpoints starting with the path `/system/sessions` can still be authenticated with a trusted header.
-It can not be used to authenticate programmatic HTTP requests against the Graylog REST API.
-Other authentication schemes, preferably API tokens, should be employed for the latter.
+Trusted Header Authentication can not be used anymore to authenticate programmatic HTTP requests against other endpoints of the Graylog REST API.
+Alternative authentication schemes, preferably API tokens, should be employed for these API requests.

 ### Plugins